Promoting an email newsletter on your website for your visitors to subscribe to, is one of the most common ways of growing an email list.

-Using single opt-in for your email lists comes with some cons as well.
-You might be at the risk of receiving fake or spam emails.
+Using a single opt-in for your email lists comes with some cons as well.
+You might be at the risk of receiving fake or spam contacts.

 What is double opt-in email marketing?

-A double opt-in email marketing is known as confirmed opt-in, is when the user subscribes to your list and is then required to confirm their email.
+Double opt-in is also known as confirmed opt-in, is when the user subscribes to your list and is then required to confirm their email.

-This means when a website visitor subscribes to your newsletter they receive an email with a confirmation link they must click to confirm their email address.
+This means when a website visitor subscribes to your newsletter they receive an email with a confirmation link they must click to confirm their subscription.

 When creating a double opt-in email, only contacts who confirm their subscription are added to your email list.

-Let’s study 5 of the best subscription confirmation emails and learn what makes it successful.
+Let’s study 6 of the best subscription confirmation emails and learn what makes them successful.